petrosrapto/PAKTON/README.md

 └── Machine Learning Experimentation/                   # Additional ML experiments (not mentioned in the paper)
 ```

-## 🤝 Contributing
+## 🤝 Contributing & Community

-PAKTON is dedicated to making contractual obligations clearer and more accessible to everyone.
-We welcome your ideas, code, and feedback to help us make PAKTON even better!
+PAKTON is dedicated to making contractual obligations clearer and more accessible to everyone. **We believe in the power of community-driven development** and welcome contributors (ideas, code, feedback).

+### Join Our Community

+Join our vibrant Discord community where developers, researchers, and legal tech enthusiasts come together to:
+- Share ideas and get instant feedback
+- Troubleshoot and solve implementation challenges
+- Find collaborators for new features and research
+- Stay ahead with the latest updates and releases

+### Contributing to PAKTON

+Whether you're fixing bugs, adding features, improving documentation, or sharing use cases, your contribution matters!
 To get started, please review our [**Contributing Guidelines**](CONTRIBUTING.md).

+**Ways to contribute:**
+- Report bugs and issues
+- Suggest new features or improvements
+- Improve documentation
+- Submit pull requests
+- Help with translations and accessibility
+- Share PAKTON with others who might benefit

 ## License